 The change in interactive spatial components (or forest structural patches) across a landscape over time can be defined as patch dynamics.
 Landscape pattern is important for and related to connectivity of wildlife habitat.
 Disturbances, both natural and human-induced, are important in the patch dynamics concept, because they drive the formation and dynamics of patches across multiple scales.
 Therefore, manipulating the disturbance regime (the spatial and temporal patterns of disturbance) can be an effective method of managing landscapes to function within NRV.
 The spatial pattern of forest conditions across a landscape can affect ecological processes, including wildlife and plant habitat and dispersal; disturbance risk, spread and size; and human aesthetic values.
-Large areas of densely stocked forests and greater landscape homogeneity can create higher potential for large, high severity fire.
+Large areas of densely stocked forests and greater landscape homogeneity can create higher potential for large, high-severity fire.
 Research has shown that the spread of wildfires and the potential for large fire growth across a landscape can be limited by reducing fuel continuity (Ager et al. 2010, Collins et al. 2008, Finney and Cohen 2003, Finney 2007, Hessburg et al. 2007, Safford et al. 2009, Stephens et al. 2009).
-Large expanses of forest with fairly homogenous conditions of host species of susceptible characteristics and can create higher potential for bark beetle outbreaks (Fettig et al. 2007, Samman and Logan 2000).
+Large expanses of forest with fairly homogenous conditions of host species and susceptible characteristics can create higher potential for bark beetle outbreaks (Fettig et al. 2007, Samman and Logan 2000).
 For bark beetles (as well as other insects or diseases), the severity of outbreaks and tree mortality can be reduced in extent by increasing the diversity of stand ages, size classes, and tree species in landscapes that are homogenous (Bentz et al. 2010, Bollenbacher 2010, Fettig et al. 2007).
-For these reasons, mimicking the dynamics and conditions created by natural disturbances (such as a fire that would have occurred prior to fire suppression in the late 1800s) is necessary for the long-term resilience of ecosystems.
+For these reasons, mimicking the dynamics and conditions created by natural disturbances (such as a fire that occurred before fire suppression in the late 1800s) is necessary for the long-term resilience of ecosystems.

-The figure below depicts type groups within the Field Office area.
+Figure 4 shows type groups within the Field Office area.
 This was derived using aerial photo interpretation, by comparing historic and current aerial photos in nine separate geographic areas.
-More information and details about the patch size analysis can be found in Appendix C.
+See Appendix C for more information and details about the patch size analysis.